-Recipes for velikonoční nádivka differ, the one here is the traditional one.
-Today, most people simplify some of the steps, for instance not beating the yolks together with the softened butter.
-That’s a shame, because the filling is less fluffy.
+Recipes for velikonoční nádivka differ; the one here is the traditional one.
+Today, most people simplify some of the steps, such as not beating the yolks and softened butter.
+That’s a shame because the filling is less fluffy.

-The stuffing is a form of tribute to the nature that’s waking up after a long cold winter.
-There is a large amount of wild green herbs that start growing in spring.
+The stuffing is a form of tribute to nature that’s waking up after a long cold winter.
+Many wild green herbs start growing in spring.

-One herb is however familiar and useful to the Czechs.
+One herb is, however, familiar and useful to the Czechs.
 It’s the stinging nettle!
-Stinging nettles are considered a weed here, they grow in ditches.
+Stinging nettles are considered a weed here, and they grow in ditches.
 The touch of nettles is easily recognizable – they sting and burn.

-Stinging nettles are, however, spring herbs, which are beneficial to your health.
-They belong in the stuffing, that’s why I picked them on the edge of our garden (wearing gloves, of course).
+However, stinging nettles are spring herbs that are beneficial to your health.
+They belong in the stuffing; that’s why I picked them on the edge of our garden (wearing gloves, of course).

-Other herbs that can be used are: parsley, spinach, spring onion, lamb’s lettuce, chives, leek – all green.
+Other herbs that can be used are parsley, spinach, spring onion, lamb’s lettuce, chives, and leek – all green.

-You need a large amount of herbs, at least 3 oz.
-Before using them, scald them, so that they fit in the pan.
+You need a large number of herbs.
+Before using them, scald them so that they fit in the pan.
 Then cool them down quickly with cold water and slice them.
-Remove the occasional hard nettle stalks.
+Remove the occasional hard nettle stalk.